About

 Overview

-The Irish College of Physicists in Medicine (ICPM) was established as a voluntary register for the Medical Physics profession in 2010, with the key objective of setting and maintaining professional standards in Medical Physics in Ireland.
+The Irish College of Physicists in Medicine (ICPM) was established as a voluntary register for the Medical Physics profession in 2010, with the key objective of setting and maintain professional standards in Medical Physics in Ireland.

 In 2022, the ICPM was re-approved by the European Federation of Medical Physics (EFOMP) as the National MPE Registration Scheme in Ireland.
 The ICPM currently has over 150 full members who meet the professional standards set by EFOMP.